 |An old archaeological problem, but still not solved|

-Part of a story about hourglass shaped millstones.
+A part of a story about hourglass shaped millstones

 During the three first centuries of our era many bakers liked to have a relief on their tombstone, depicting a corn mill turned by a donkey.
 Two of these tombstones are made so accurately that we can see most of the details except for the harnessing of te donkey.